fzliu/radient/README.md

 Aside from running experiments, pure vectorization is not particularly useful.
 Mirroring strutured data ETL pipelines, unstructured data ETL workloads often require a combination of four components:

-- A data source (or a data reader) for extracting unstructured data,
+- A __data source__ (or a data reader) for extracting unstructured data.
+Examples include Google Drive, S3, and Youtube.
-- One or more transform modules such as video demuxing or OCR,
+- One or more __transform__ modules that turn input unstructured data into another form of unstructured data.
+Examples include speech-to-text (audio -> text), video demuxing (video -> image, audio), and resizing/reshaping (image -> image).
-- A vectorizer or set of vectorizers for turning the data into embeddings, and
+- A __vectorizer__ or set of vectorizers for turning the data into embeddings.
+Examples include Sentence Transformers (text -> vector), Imagebind (text, image, audio -> vector), and RDKit (molecule -> vector).
-- A place to store the vectors once they have been computed.
+- A __data store__ to persist the vectors once they have been computed.
+These can be vector databases, data lakes, or plain old object store.
+Examples include Milvus and Databricks.

 Radient provides a `Workflow` object specifically for building vector-centric ETL applications.
 With Workflows, you can combine any number of each of these components into a directed graph.
 For example, a workflow to continuously read text documents from Google Drive and vectorize them into Milvus might look like: